openservicemesh/osm-docs/content/docs/guides/uninstall.md

 1. OSM controller resources (deployment, service, config map, and RBAC)
 1. Prometheus, Grafana, Jaeger, and Fluentbit resources installed by OSM
 1. Mutating webhook and validating webhook
 1. The conversion webhook fields patched by OSM to the CRDs installed/required by OSM: [CRDs for OSM](https://github.com/openservicemesh/osm/tree/main/cmd/osm-bootstrap/crds) will be unpatched.
-Refer to [Removal of OSM Cluster Wide resources](#remove-osm-cluster-wide-resources) for more details
+Refer to [Removal of OSM Cluster Wide Resources](#removal-of-osm-cluster-wide-resources) for more details

 Run `osm uninstall`: